 Today we are visiting Cambodia with this guest post from Jennifer Fischer!
-Jennifer is a mom of two, as well as an independent filmmaker who has taught filmmaking to youth and has run after-school programs through her company Generation Arts.
+Jennifer is a mom of two, as well as an independent filmmaker who has taught filmmaking to youth and has run after-school programs through her company Think Ten Media Group.
 She writes about her experiences with Wild Thing and Caterpillar at The Good Long Road with an emphasis on mindfulness, imagination, and creative activities related to her toddler’s favorite children’s books.
 Check out her Pom-Pom Color Matching and Early Literacy, Simple Ways to Fight Hunger, and No-Bake Cookie posts, as well as her guest posts here at Mama Smiles on Thailand and Tibet!

 Many years ago, I was fortunate enough to have a friend living in Cambodia and decided to go visit her.
 What I discovered was a country with amazing temples, historical sites and natural beauty as well as extraordinary artisans and musicians.
 I enjoyed experiencing the rich cultural heritage of the country through its art, music and dance.